Ladvien/ladvien.github.io/_posts/2019-10-27-generating-lego-training-data-cnn.md

 * `sixth_byte` = delay between steps in milliseconds.
 * `seventh_byte` = the end-of-transmission (EOT) character.
 I've used `\n`.

-When the code receives an EOT character, it parses the packet and call the `writeMotor()`.
+When the code receives an EOT character, it parses the packet and calls the `writeMotor()`.
 This function loops through the number of steps, delaying between each.
-Each loop the function checks if a `halt` command has been received.
+Each loop, the function checks if a `halt` command has been received.
 If it has, it stops the motor mid-move.

 Again, this code isn't perfect.
 Far from it.
 But it does the job.